-This summer, the stories of these trailblazing women will come to life in a special July print edition of Forbes dedicated to “Inclusive Capitalism” as well as on Forbes.com and KnowYourValue.com.
-Brzezinski, who will be a guest editor for the Forbes feature, will also showcase the women on her MSNBC show, “Morning Joe.”
+We want YOU, or someone you know, to be a part of this unique project, which will come to life digitally and in a special-edition “Inclusive Capitalism” issue of Forbes magazine in June 2021.
+The women will also be highlighted on KnowYourValue.com.
+And Brzezinski, who will be a guest editor for the Forbes feature, will also showcase the women on her MSNBC show, “Morning Joe.”

 “In sharing the stories of 50 incredible women over 50, we’re providing a template to help women become better advocates for themselves, express their own worth and share tangible, relatable advice that supports all women,” Brzezinski said.

 The announcement comes on the heels of Brzezinski releasing “Comeback Careers: Rethink, Refresh, Reinvent Your Success — At 40, 50, and Beyond.”